cosmicjs/rest-api-docs/source/includes/webhooks.md

 ```

 Sends a POST request to the endpoint of your choice when the event occurs.
-Read more about Webhooks on the <a href="https://cosmicjs.com/docs/webhooks" target="_blank">Webhooks documentation page</a>.
+The data payload in the same fomat as Object and Media.
+Read more about Webhooks including the payload sent to the endpoint on the <a href="https://cosmicjs.com/docs/webhooks" target="_blank">Webhooks documentation page</a>.

 Parameter | Required | Type | Description
 --------- | ------- | ----------- | -----------